vv-work/NewKB/Unity_ECS.md

 ### 📜 EntityCommandBuffer (ECB)

+>❗️If you have visual bug use `BeginSimulationEntityCommandBufferSystem` instead of `EndSimulationEntityCommandBufferSystem`

 **EntityCommandBuffer (ECB)** records structural changes to entities and applies them later, enabling safe modifications from jobs or during iteration.

 ```mermaid